 It’s a really fun way to explore the ravines that cut through much of the Lake District scenery.
 Keswick is a great place to try it.

 The Castlerigg Stone Circles date back to 3,000 BCE.
-Surrounded by mountains, they have the most beautiful setting of any of the stone circles in the country.
+Surrounded by mountains, they have the most beautiful setting of all the stone circles in the country.

 It’s a relatively unattractive 45-minute walk from Keswick, or 5 minutes on the 555 bus (get off at Castle Lane), then a 12-minute walk to the circles.

-If you can time your visit to arrive around dawn, the mix of shadows and scenery is wonderful.
+If you can time your visit to arrive around dawn, the mix of shadows and scenery is incredible.

 Whinlatter Forest is home to the longest purpose-built mountain bike trails in the Lake District.
 The area is well set up with a visitors’ centre, café, picnic area, bike hire centre and a series of well-signed trails.